AnthonyPAlicea/anthonyalicea/blog/normal-ui.md

 ### Performance
-You workflow diagram also defines what can be lazy loaded in your application.
+Your workflow diagram also defines what can be lazy loaded in your application.

 Whatever appears in the circles on your diagram, can be moved onto a lazy-loaded component.
 Squares are routes that can also be lazy loaded.